makemebitter/lotan/README.md

 pip install -e .
 ```

-**Scala part:** Compile the scala lib to .jar (this step is included in the bash script below, so you don't have to do this):
+**Scala part:** Compile the scala lib to .jar (this step is included in the bash script below, so you don't actually have to do this):

 ```bash
 cd graphp